Skip to content

 SessionMiddleware starlette.middleware.sessions Creates and validates signed session cookies using SECRET_KEY.
 Populates request.session as a dict-like object.
 Required by CSRF, auth decorators, and flash messages.

 CsrfMiddleware core.auth.csrf Validates CSRF tokens on state-changing methods (POST, PUT, DELETE, PATCH).
-Skips safe methods (GET, HEAD, OPTIONS) and JSON requests (application/json).
-Checks X-CSRF-Token header first, then _csrf_token form field.
+Skips safe methods (GET, HEAD, OPTIONS).
+Checks X-CSRF-Token header first, then _csrf_token form field (form bodies only — JSON clients must send the header).
 Auto-generates token if missing.
 Returns 403 on mismatch, 413 on oversized body (DoS protection, 10 MB limit).

 Why This Order Matters